KaoWenChung/CoffeeMap_MVVMC/README.md

 # CoffeeMap
 * Without any third-party library.
-This is an app for users to use their location to find coffee venues nearby.
+This app allows users to use their location to find coffee venues nearby.
 Users can find coffee venue information on the table view.

 ## Requirement